Improper Exhibition of Firearms

 What is the Improper Exhibition of a Firearm?

 Florida Statute §790.10 prohibits the display of dirks, swords, sword canes, firearms, electronic weapons, or other weapons in a “rude, careless, angry, or threatening manner, not in necessary self-defense” around one or more people.
-The offense is a first degree misdemeanor in the state, which means that penalties can lead to up to a year in a Florida county jail and a fine of up to $1,000.
+The offense is a first-degree misdemeanor in the state, which means that penalties could include:

 The language in this particular statute is vague and there are many possibilities for interpretation; it is not clear what exact actions are considered “rude, careless, angry, or threatening.”
 In addition, it may not be clear what counts as a weapon.
 Common weapons deemed dangerous include brass knuckles, tasers, stun guns, and knives; however, ordinary objects have been transformed into dangerous weapons for various reasons.